Yangyi1230/HadoopProject/README.md

 TwitterKmeans.scala includes codes that train model for tweets clusting based on geolocation info.

 **How to run?**

 Copy the code to the spark-shell.

+##### 311Classify, CrimeClassify, SentimentClassify

+Classify the profield data into the clusters generated above.

+**How to run?**

+Run corresponding .scala files in spark-shell.

 ##### ScoreGenerator
 This file include the code used to generated the final score for each clustering area.